mapequation/infomap/interfaces/js/README.md

 Infomap is released under a dual licence.

-To give everyone maximum freedom to make use of Infomap and derivative works, we make the code open source under the GNU Affero General Public License version 3 or any later version (see LICENSE_AGPLv3.txt).
+To give everyone maximum freedom to make use of Infomap and derivative works, we make the code open source under the GNU General Public License version 3 or any later version (see LICENSE_GPLv3.txt).

 For a non-copyleft license, please contact us.